 We are using technology and data increasingly to build the GoHealth brand and our digital marketing campaigns, which significantly improved impressions in 2019 with over 1.1 billion impressions generated, compared to 225 million impressions generated in 2018.
-We are launching a new website and plan comparison tool, and are consolidating to one consumer website in 2020, which we believe will enhance conversion in our DIY channel.
+We have launched our new plan comparison tool and are launching a new website that we will consolidate into one consumer website in 2020, which we believe will enhance conversion in our DIY channel.